Marketmore 86 Slicing Cucumber - Sustainably Grown

 Cucumbers

-- Days to maturity are from emergence after direct seeding.
+• Days to maturity are from seeding date.
 From transplant, subtract 20 days.

 Culture: May be started indoors for early production, or direct-seeded when soil has warmed.
 Minimum germination soil temperature 65°, optimal range 65–95°.
 Very tender, will not survive frost.
 Direct seed 3" apart thinning to 1' apart in rows 4–6' apart or 6 per mound in hills 4' apart thinning to 3 best plants.
 For transplants: once seedlings have 1–2 true leaves, about 3 weeks old, plant 1' apart in rows 4–6' apart.
 Cucumbers require good fertility and regular rain or irrigation for abundant yields.
 Without adequate water, fruits will be misshapen and bitter.
 Pick cukes frequently for best production, or else the plants shut down.
 Make sure to remove blimps to the compost pile.